mrcafune/KittyChat/README.md

 ## 🫰 API Access

 This application is designed to use OpenAI's GPT-3 model.
 Please ensure you are aware of the costs associated with using OpenAI's API before using this application.
+Note that KittyChat does not send any of your information to any remote servers, etc. ChatGPT will log your conversations, including any personal data you share, and will use it as training data.